yl-ang/tp/docs/DeveloperGuide.md

 1. Searching for books based on their titles while there are books with titles matching the provided keywords.

-  1. Prerequisites: List all patrons using the `book list` command.
-Ensure that there is at least one book whose title contains the word "Harry".
+  1. Prerequisites: List all books using the `book list` command.
+Ensure that there is one book whose title contains the word "Harry".

   2. Test case: `book find n/Harry`
-     Expected: Book list displays all books with titles containing the word "Harry".
+     Expected: Book list displays the book with title containing the word "Harry".
+Status message shows 1 book listed.

 2. Searching for books based on their authors while there are books with authors matching the provided keywords.

-  1. Prerequisites: List all patrons using the `book list` command.
-Ensure that there is at least one book whose authors contain the word "Suzanne".
+  1. Prerequisites: List all books using the `book list` command.
+Ensure that there is one book with at least one author whose name contains the word "Suzanne".

   2. Test case: `book find a/Suzanne`
-     Expected: Book list displays all books with authors containing the word "Suzanne".
+     Expected: Book list displays the book with at least one authors whose name contains the word "Suzanne".
+Status message shows 1 book listed.

-3. Searching for books based on their authors while there are books with authors matching the provided keyword.
+3. Searching for books based on their tags while there are books with tags matching the provided keyword.

-  1. Prerequisites: List all patrons using the `book list` command.
-Ensure that there is at least one book whose tags matching the word "Romance".
+  1. Prerequisites: List all books using the `book list` command.
+Ensure that there is one book with at least one tag matching the word "Romance".

   2. Test case: `book find t/Romance`
-     Expected: Book list displays all books with tags matching the word "Romance".
+     Expected: Book list displays the books with at least one tag matching the word "Romance".
+Status message shows 1 book listed.

 <div style="page-break-after: always;"></div>